 There are a number of evening and weekend activities that are compulsory for some or all students.
-These are not numerous in number and are publicized well in advance in the Calendar and through letters home.
+These are all in the College calendar at the start of the year, and letters will be sent home by pastoral teams to give plenty of advanced notice.